Quick answer

 - Set up automated refresh (daily is minimum; hourly for operational metrics)

-FireAI connects directly to Tally and most Indian ERPs — the most common data sources for Indian SMBs.
+FireAI connects directly to Tally and supports 250+ data sources — covering the most common data systems for Indian businesses.

 Step 4: Set Meaningful Targets